Reasoning LLMs vs the Parlor Puzzle

 The reasoning effort setting gives us a whole bunch of configurations, so I've copied over its best result and included the rest here:

 GPT-OSS-20B actually performed (by 1 question) worse on "high" than on "medium."
 This could largely be attributed to the token limit: "medium" timed out ~3 times, while "high" timed out ~10 times.
 As the limit was a rather generous 24000 tokens and these puzzles are not that complicated, fundamentally, I'm not sure how much adding more tokens would help.
-The 120B model's high setting performed much better (97%), and is the current best.
+The 120B model's high setting performed much better with a 97%, and is one of the best performances.

 It's also notably a better score than the GPT-5-Thinking-Mini model, which is limited to ~10 messages every few hours without paying.
 The OSS models lack certain features (image recognition) and would need setup for others (tool integration), but are surprisingly competitive for this sort of task.
 Just make sure it's set to high, and make sure it's actually listening to that setting.